Altair-39/kingler/README.md

 - The text of the pokedex entry was moved.
 With the right flag you can choose if you want it under the pokemon or alongside
 - There are more pokedex description: every description of every games about that pokemon, you can choose the language and the game
+- To make this program more pokedex-like it is added a command to see the stats
 - It is added a script for scraping of the pokemon API so everyone can create a custom JSON
 - Custom shell completions